pythoneer/XInputSimulator/README.md

 mouseScrollX  //left an right
 ```

 be aware that some glitches might appear due to the early state of development.
+There is not much testing going on apart from the main.cpp.
+Feel free to file bugreports, wishes or patches :)